Children & Youth in the Benefice

 We encourage children and teenagers to be engaged in our Sunday services by inviting them to actively involved, through serving, reading, or singing in one of our choirs.
 To find out more about serving at the Eucharist look here.
 To find out more about what the Eucharist is look at our worship section.
 We also hold regular all-age Eucharists, which are usually more interactive than our other Eucharists, where adults and children work together and learn from each other whilst exploring our Faith.
 For details of the next all-age worship service see our worship schedule or news sheet.

-Every month we also run Messy Church in a number of our villages.
+Every quarter we also run Messy Church in Weeting Village hall.
 Messy Church is an opportunity for families to come together and have fun with crafts and games before hearing a Christian story together and sharing a meal.
 Find out more about Messy Church and how you can be involved here.

 We have five primary schools in our Benefice, two of which are Church of England schools.
 We are actively involved in these schools, both through providing collective worship for the children and also through encouraging celebration of the major festivals of the year such as Christmas, Easter and Harvest.
 We also support these schools through being involved in governance in many of them.